ProvableHQ/leo/documentation/guides/binary_distribution.md

 ## Plugin Versioning

 Plugin crates (`leo-fmt`, `leo-lsp`) are versioned independently from `leo-lang`.
-Each crate has its own git tag and release cadence, allowing tooling updates to ship without requiring a new compiler release.
-As a result, the installed versions need not match — for example, a formatter fix can ship as `leo-fmt` 4.1.0 while `leo-lang` is still at 4.0.1 (`cargo binstall leo-lang@4.0.1 leo-fmt@4.1.0`).
+Each crate has its own git tag and release schedule.
+Thus, a tool update does not require a new compiler release.

+The installed versions do not have to match.
+For example, `leo-fmt` 4.1.0 can contain a formatter fix while `leo-lang` remains at 4.0.1.
+Install these versions with `cargo binstall leo-lang@4.0.1 leo-fmt@4.1.0`.

 When packaging Leo, ensure the installed plugin versions are compatible with the installed `leo-lang` version.